vacp2p/rfc/content/docs/rfcs/43/README.md

     - it enables to safely swap the role of handshake initiator and responder (see above);

 - Device `B` sends his static key first because:
     - by being the pairing requester, it cannot probe device `A` identity without revealing its own (static key) first.
-Note that device `B` static key and its commitment can be binded to other cryptographic material (e.g., seed phrase).
+Note that device `B` static key and its commitment can be bound to other cryptographic material (e.g., seed phrase).

 - Device `B` opens a commitment to its static key at message `c.` because:
     - if device `A` replies concluding the handshake according to the protocol, device `B` acknowledges that device `A` correctly received his static key `sB`, since `r` was encrypted under an encryption key derived from the static key `sB` and the genuine (due to the previous `authcode` verification) ephemeral keys `eA` and `eB`.